Speakers & Performers 2024

 Dr Brian Griffin

 Brian is an adjunct associate professor in the history department at Maynooth University, specialising in the social history of nineteenth and early twentieth century Ireland.
 He has a particular interest in the history of the Royal Irish Constabulary and Dublin Metropolitan Police, crime, and sport (especially cycling).
-Recent publications include articles on Percy French’s war-related entertainments during the Great War, the bicycle in the Irish Revolution, Jack B. Yeat’s Punch cartoons during the Great War and freak shows in 19th century Ireland.
+Recent publications include articles on Percy French’s war-related entertainments during the Great War, the bicycle in the Irish Revolution, Jack B. Yeat’s Punch cartoons during the Great War, and freak shows in 19th century Ireland.
 Work in progress includes articles on bicycle advertisements in the Second World War and street football in Ireland from the 1870s to the 1970s.
-His latest book, Crime and the Criminal Classes in Ireland, 1870–1920, will be published by Cork University Press in 2024.
+His latest book is Crime and the Criminal Classes in Ireland, 1870–1920, (Cork University Press, 2024)

 Dr Michael Hardiman